Normansfield Theatre

 The Normansfield Theatre is a Victorian era building in Teddington, England.

 The theatre is on the site of Normansfield Hospital, which was a self-sufficient Victorian hospital complex run by Dr. John Langdon Down.
-The hospital was where he conducted the pioneering research into the syndrome now known as Down Syndrome.
+The hospital was where he conducted the pioneering research into the syndrome now known as Down syndrome.
 The theatre was constructed in 1877 and completed in 1879 for the use of the patients.

 The theatre is held in care by the Langdon Down Centre Trust.
 It hosts productions by many different groups, including West London amateur opera company Richmond Opera (formerly Isleworth Baroque).

-Work on restoring the previously derelict Grade II* listed building began in 2010.
-It has now been converted for residential use and the former hospital workshops have been re-developed as social housing.
-The building has been removed from English Heritage's At Risk register.
+Work on the previously Grade II* listed building began in 2010.
+The workshops have been re-developed as social housing.